-Running and Changing Histograms
+Running and Updating Histograms Using QI Macros

 Histograms are simply bar charts that show the distribution of your data using the number of times your data points fall into each of the bars on the histogram.
 When you add the upper and lower specification limits, it’s easy to see how your data fits your customer's requirements and what improvements might be necessary.